perriera/for_interfaces/db/mysql/README.md

 [How To Install MySQL on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04)

 ### Summary
-Now you have installed the mysql database (as a service) on Ubuntu 20.04 as well as have added a user with basic privileges.
+Now you have accomplished the following:
+- Installed the `MySQL` (as a service) on Ubuntu
+- Added a non-root user
+- Gave that user the ability to create databases
+- Created a database called `test`

 ### Next Steps
  - [How to install `MySQL Connector/C++` API support (using CPM/CMakeLists.txt syntax)](https://github.com/perriera/for_interfaces/blob/main/db/mysql/CPP.md)